prakhar-gupta8/INMAS-python-workshop/README.md

 | **4.
 Scientific Python** | 14 to 19 | Exercises 14 to 19 |
 | **5.
 Additional Topics** | 20 to 23 | Exercises 21 to 23 and Mini-Project 20 |
 | **6.
 Final Project** | 24 | Project 24 |

+- Parts 1 to 4 are considered the core part of the training.
+- Part 5, *Additional Topics*, contains optional notebooks aimed at more advanced users.
+These notebooks cover topics like virtual environments, OpenAI, the Seaborn visualization package, and an additional mini-project.
+These notebooks can be viewed independently, except for a dependency of OpenAi on virtual environments.
+- Part 6. is a final project
+that is completed in teams of 5-6 students during the last part of the training.
+Teams present their results to each others during a 10 min presentation.

 ### Credits
 A first version of this course was developed by Emily Shinkle, Shinhae Park, Adriana Morales Miranda,